ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 md5_mid:
-: 12 more bits of the layout consisting of the least significant, right-most 12 bits of 16 bits immediatly following md5_high from the computed MD5 value.
+: 12 more bits of the layout consisting of the least significant, right-most 12 bits of 16 bits immediately following md5_high from the computed MD5 value.

 var:
 : The 2 bit variant field as defined by {{variant_field}}.

 md5_low:
-: The final 62 bits of the layout immediatly following the var field to be filled with the least-significant, right-most bits of the final 64 bits from the computed MD5 value.
+: The final 62 bits of the layout immediately following the var field to be filled with the least-significant, right-most bits of the final 64 bits from the computed MD5 value.